locustio/locust/docs/configuration.rst

 Here's a minimalistic example of the configuration file supported by Locust:

-No Options are selected which would make Locust run e.g. headless or distributed.
 Have a look later in this article for :ref:`All available configuration options`

 locust.conf